-Columbia College at Highland Community College is accredited by the North Central Association and approved by the Illinois Board of Higher Education.
+Columbia College at Highland Community College is accredited by the Higher Learning Commission (HLC) and approved by the Illinois Board of Higher Education.

-Columbia College teaches classes in eight-week sessions six times a year.
-Online, virtual and in-person night classes are offered, with affordable tuition and financial aid.
+Columbia College teaches classes in eight-week sessions, six times a year.
+Online and virtual classes are offered, with affordable tuition and financial aid.
 Two full-time staff members are conveniently located on the Highland campus.
 All students awarded an Associate of Science or Arts degree at Highland Community College transfer in having completed the general education requirements for a Columbia College baccalaureate degree.

-A variety of bachelor's degrees are offered:
+A variety of bachelor's and master's degrees are offered from departments including: